-- 3.1 The Police Fire and Crime Panel note the proposed borrowing strategy for the 2022/23 financial year.
-The main features are: - to continue with the use of cash as far as practical, with the ability to raise long-term loans following consultation with the Director of Finance for the Commissioner; and - a loan restructuring strategy that is potentially unlimited where this rebalances risk. - The Police Fire and Crime Panel note, in accordance with the MHCLG's Guidance on Local Authority Investments, the adoption of the Annual Investment Strategy (AIS) 2022/23 as detailed in Section 7 of this report and summarised in Appendix 4.
-Also, to note the policies on: - reviewing the strategy; - use of external advisors; and - training.
+- 3.1 The Police Fire and Crime Panel note the proposed borrowing strategy for the 2023/24 financial year.
+The main features are: - to continue with the use of cash as far as practical, with the ability to raise long-term loans following consultation with the Director of Finance for the Commissioner; and - a loan restructuring strategy that is potentially unlimited where this rebalances risk. - 3.2 The Police Fire and Crime Panel note, in accordance with the DLUHC's Guidance on Local Authority Investments, the adoption of the Annual Investment Strategy (AIS) 2023/24 as detailed in Section 7 of this report and summarised in Appendix 3.
+Also note policies on: - reviewing the Treasury Management Strategy; - use of external advisors; and - investment management training. - 3.3 All of the above will operate within the prudential limits set out in Appendix 1 and will be reported to the Director of Finance at the Commissioner's Office, and reported retrospectively to the Staffordshire Police, Fire and Crime Panel, in respect of decisions made for raising new long-term loans, early loan repayments and loan rescheduling.